0ctupus/Compiler/README.md

 Generate a new Executive Summary of the whole conversation in mind, that at least includes your last summary and my final thoughts.

 ChatGPT
 !
-You've reached the current usage cap for GPT-4.
-You can continue with the default model now, or try again after 7:24 PM.
-Learn more
+You previously reached your usage cap for GPT-4, but you can now try sending your message again Try again

-Use default model